WhiskeySierraPapa/LP-Software-uC-SP-MThesis-2025/README.md

 ## Code based on
 SPIDER2 DataHub Code
 ## Description
 The code contains the Microcontroller part of the Langmuir Probe Payload software.
+The code is compiled and flashed using STM32CubeIDE 1.8.0.
 The Langmuir Probe Payload is a part of the ROMEO mission.
 A detailed description of the software is available in the Master Thesis document.